labthings/labthings-fastapi/joss_paper/checklist.md

 - [ ] Local Test Instructions: Ensure there are clear instructions for reviewers to run the test suite locally (e.g., pytest tests/).
 (MR #368)

-- [ ] Create PR merge checklist and release checklist
+- [ ] Create PR merge checklist and release checklist (as well as making them in GitHub templates, I may also add them to contributing.md once #367 is merged)

 ## Community & Repository Health
 JOSS requires evidence of open development practices and a welcoming environment for external contributors.